zdh2292390/DOLM/README.md

 ```

 ## Pre-training (Self-supervised training on large-scale e-commerce text)
-We have included the pre-trained model using our approach in the directory.
+To make it easier to use, we have included the pre-trained model using our approach in the below directory.
 ```
 fine-tune/pretrained_model/pytorch_model.bin
 ```
-The fine-tuning code is set to use it directly as the foundation model.
+The fine-tuning code is already set up to use the pre-trained model as the foundation model.